growingspaghetti/ldoce5-extraction-and-anki-deck-builder/README.md

 ![anki-preview-7.png](./anki-preview-7.png)<br>![anki-preview-9.png](./anki-preview-9.png)

 When you import these entries into your Anki, don't forget to select the "Import even if existing note has same first field" option.
+Data has **5 fields**.

 ![ldoce-preview-10.png](./ldoce-preview-10.png)